maabou512/trans_works/README.md

-# trans_works
+# Various Translation works

-Translation works using Machine Translation(Gemini and so on.)
+- Collaborating with Generative AI such as Gemini